Aa Gale Lag Jaa (1973 film): Soundtrack

 The songs of this movie were composed by legendary music composer Rahul Dev Burman and the lyrics were penned by Sahir Ludhianvi.
 The songs of this movie are popular till today, especially "Vaada Karo" and "Tera Mujhse Hai Pehle Ka Nata Koi" are remembered till this day.
-The song "Vaada Karo" is an adaptation of Song for my Father by Horace Silver.
+The song "Vaada Karo" is an adaptation of "Song for my Father" by Horace Silver.
+The first line of "Tera Mujhse Hai Pehle Ka Nata Koi" was inspired by "The Yellow Rose of Texas".